 are good for business

-NCP supports microloan projects for women to begin small businesses in Myanmar, Nepal, Rwanda, Zambia and in South Sudan, both inside the country and in South Sudanese refugee camps in Uganda.
+NCP supports microloan projects to assist women in beginning small businesses in Myanmar, Nepal, Rwanda, Zambia and in South Sudan (both inside the country and in South Sudanese refugee camps in Uganda).
 The projects provide income for them and their families, build self-esteem, teach business skills, and give them their own money for needed expenses, their children’s education—or to share with others.
-A group in the delta of Myanmar used some of their profit to construct a cyclone for their village, in preparation for "the next big one".
-The last "big one," Nargis in 2008, killed 135,000 people in their region.
+And the book Drawdown notes that empowering women is a key step in fighting climate change (see text box at left).

-$20 - $50 = a typical loan amount
+$30 - $300 = a typical loan amount